AhmadHAW/GBRL/README.md

 # Graph Based Reasoning Language with LLama 2 7b: GUI, Graph Language and Experiments
 By Ahmad Khalidi (HAW-Hamburg)

 Large language models (LLM) show great potential in reasoning capabilities, but often struggle with multi-step reasoning and chain of thoughts.
-In this project, we train a sequence-to-sequence transformer (LLama 2 7b) to work with textual entailment on a wide range of common-sense, entailment, legal, ethics and nature science datasets.
+In this project, we train a huggingface🤗 sequence-to-sequence transformer model(LLama 2 7b) to work with textual entailment on a wide range of common-sense, entailment, legal, ethics and nature science datasets.
 The datasets are therefor embedded into a graph based reasoning language (GBRL).
 This GBRL is specially created for LLMs and allows models to understand current context and requested goal in a structured manner.

 [Figure 1]: ./Images/Question.jpg
 [Figure 2]: ./Images/Explanation.jpg